Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: Basic foundational functions

 This function serves as a fundamental component for all subsequent \textit{F.F.} presented in this paper.
-A well-defined $\delta(n)$ for all real numbers is imperative, even if non-integers are not utilized in this paper.
+A well-defined $\delta(n)$ for all real numbers is imperative\footnote{For a more advanced definition of $\delta(n)$ involving a Fourier approximation, see \hyperref[ss:add ff deltaf]{Addendum~\ref*{ss:add ff deltaf}}.}, even if non-integers are not utilized in this paper.